 Let me make myself extremely clear:

 It is illegal to camp in a tent, camper van, RV, or vehicle anywhere outside of a designated camping area.

-Illegal, against the law, disrespectful, and completely unacceptable, so please, please, please do not do it.
+It’s against the law, disrespectful, and totally unacceptable, so PLEASE…don’t try to attempt it.

 - The first thing that you’re going to do is look for a campground on a map.
-Whether you have a paper map, my digital map in my e-book, or you have a map that’s provided to you from your camper van company, you’re going to want to locate the campgrounds in Iceland.
+Whether you have a paper map, my digital map in my Travel Guide, or you have a map that’s provided to you from your camper van company, you’re going to want to locate the campgrounds in Iceland.
 As I said before, all the villages have some sort of camping area, and a lot of times, as you’re driving into the village, you’ll see a sign for camping.
-Just follow the signs, park in that area.
+Just follow the signs and park in that area!

 - Next, you can just arrive at any time.
 There’s no check-in or check-out time, and you don’t need to prebook your reservation for the campsite, you just show up when you get there.

 - Next, you’re going to look for a place to pay, and this could be either at a reception office or by leaving money in a pay box, just depending on, again, the time of year or if the reception is open.
 If there seems to be an area where there is a reception but it’s closed for the day, then just make sure to pay the person in the morning before you head out.